belli49/pekOS/README.md

 ./headers.sh
 ```

-To build the ISO with the OS:
+To build an ISO with the OS:

 ```sh
 ./iso.sh